-SHUTTERSTOCK, INC.
+SHUTTERSTOCK.
+INC SHUTTERSTUCK. m.

-Dated: February 10, 2022 Ву: /s/ STAN PAVLOVSKY

-Stan Pavlovsky Chief Executive Officer
+Dated: February 14, 2023 By: /s/ PAUL J. HENNESSY Paul J. Hennessy Chief Executive Officer

-Each person whose individual signature appears below hereby authorizes and appoints Stan Pavlovsky and Jarrod Yahes, and each of them, with full power of substitution and resubstitution and full power to act without the other, as his or her true and lawful attorney-in-fact and agent to act in his or her name, place and stead and to execute in the name and on behalf of each person, individually and in each capacity stated below, and to file any and all amendments to this Annual Report on Form 10-K, and to file the same, with all exhibits thereto, and other documents in connection therewith, with the Securities and Exchange Commission, granting unto said attorneys-in-fact and agents, and each of them, full power and authority to do and perform each and every act and thing, ratifying and confirming all that said attorneys-in-fact and agents or any of them or their or his or her substitute or substitutes may lawfully do or cause to be done by virtue thereof.
+Each person whose individual signature appears below hereby authorizes and appoints Paul J. Hennessy and Jarrod Yahes, and each of them, with full power of substitution and resubstitution and full power to act without the other, as his or her true and lawful attorney-in-fact and agent to act in his or her name, place and stead and to execute in the name and on behalf of each person, individually and in each capacity stated below, and to file any and all amendments to this Annual Report on Form 10-K, and to file the same, with all exhibits thereto, and other documents in connection therewith, with the Securities and Exchange Commission, granting unto said attorneys-in-fact and agents, and each of them, full power and authority to do and perform each and every act and thing, ratifying and confirming all that said attorneys-in-fact and agents or any of them or their or his or her substitute or substitutes may lawfully do or cause to be done by virtue thereof.

-Pursuant to the requirements of the Securities Exchange Act of 1934, this report has been signed below by the following persons on behalf of the registrant and in the capacities indicated.
+Pursuant to the requirements of the Securities Exchange Act of 1934, this report has been signed below by the following persons on behalf of the registrant and in the capacities and on the dates indicated.

 Signature Title Date

-/s/ JONATHAN ORINGER Founder and Executive Chairman of the Board February 10, 2022
+/s/ JONATHAN ORINGER Founder and Executive Chairman of the Board February 14, 2023

 Jonathan Oringer

-/s/ STAN PAVLOVSKY Chief Executive Officer and Director (Principal Executive Officer) February 10, 2022
+/s/ PAUL J. HENNESSY Chief Executive Officer and Director (Principal Executive Officer) February 14, 2023

-Stan Pavlovsky
+Paul J. Hennessy

-/s/ JARROD YAHES Chief Financial Officer (Principal Financial Officer) February 10, 2022
+/s/ JARROD YAHES Chief Financial Officer (Principal Financial Officer) February 14, 2023

 Jarrod Yahes

-/s/ STEVEN CIARDIELLO Chief Accounting Officer (Principal Accounting Officer) February 10, 2022
+/s/ STEVEN CIARDIELLO Chief Accounting Officer (Principal Accounting Officer) February 14, 2023

 Steven Ciardiello

-/s/ RACHNA BHASIN Director February 10, 2022
+/s/ RACHNA BHASIN Director February 14, 2023

 Rachna Bhasin

-/s/ DEIRDRE M. BIGLEY Director February 10, 2022
+/s/ DEIRDRE M. BIGLEY Director February 14, 2023

 Deirdre M. Bigley

-/s/ THOMAS R. EVANS Director February 10, 2022
+/s/ THOMAS R. EVANS Director February 14, 2023

 Thomas R. Evans

-/s/ PAUL J. HENNESSY Director February 10, 2022

-Paul J. Hennessy

-/s/ ALFONSE UPSHAW Director February 10, 2022
+/s/ ALFONSE UPSHAW Director February 14, 2023

 Alfonse Upshaw